AgileSpirit/JRocket/README.md

 If all is OK :
 - there is no ERROR in the log console,
-- nor in the */target/logs/JavaBackbone.log* file,
+- nor in the */target/logs/JavaWebStack.log* file,
-- and you should have received an email entitled "JavaBackbone test"
+- and you should have received an email entitled "JavaWebStack test"